 The U.S. EPA and California Air Resources Board recently signed off on the Blue Bird Vision Propane school bus that is powered by a ROUSH CleanTech propane autogas fuel injection system and Ford 6.8L engine.
-They emit only 0.02 grams per brake horsepower hour, the lowest levels of oxides of nitrogen (NOx) available from any Class 4 through 7 propane vehicle.
+They emit only 0.02 grams per brake horsepower hour, the lowest levels of oxides of nitrogen (NOx) that are available from any Class 4 through 7 propane vehicle.

 The optional NOx level is 90 percent cleaner than the current 2010 EPA emissions standard of 0.2 g/bhp/hr and 99 percent cleaner than pre-2007 school bus models.
 Blue Bird also said its ultra-low NOx Propane Vision is 10 times cleaner than other propane school bus brands that are currently on the market.